Leslie-Anne Dupuis

 Least favourite: I won’t name the place but the band was positioned at the edge of a cliff (drummer closest to the edge), and the entire band felt that venue was haunted and couldn’t wait to get out of there!

-First – my parents threw me on stage and mom said, “Do what I do!”
-Subconsciously, I have done that ever since!
-Second, “Sometimes all you need is twenty seconds of insane courage.
+“Sometimes all you need is twenty seconds of insane courage.
 Just literally twenty seconds of just embarrassing bravery.
-And I promise you, something great will come of it.” – We Bought A Zoo, 2011 (movie).
+And I promise you, something great will come of it.” – We Bought A Zoo (2011)